 I took a rest sitting on the small rock not too far from that muddy area, getting back all my breath and consciousness at the same time.
 All my worries have gone because I knew that the rest of the people in the group have made it back to the car safely.
 Only one guy was behind me with our another guide.
 I was looking at him who was patiently waiting for me, making sure I was doing alright, too.
 I could tell that he was worried and exhausted as well for helping us one by one going through the trails that for us, were very challenging.
 A little of everything – trekking, rock climbing and sliding down on the hill.

 No trails are too difficult when you are with the right people.

 I smiled a little to break the cold situation.
-Despite of all the unexpected things, rather than feeling upset, I was feeling grateful instead.
+Despite all the unexpected things, rather than feeling upset, I was feeling grateful instead.
 Really.
 Who are they and who are we to them till they take care of us so much?
-We only met like about few hours ago.
+We only met like about a few hours ago.
 However, my trust to him gradually grew during that five hours trek and at that difficult point during descending, I know I could only trust him.

 He is a decent guy, walking barefoot throughout the trek.
 He is our guide, my hero, and his name is Yakop.

 The guide who has helped me much along our trek to the top of one of the hills to see the panorama view of Wamena.
 I couldn’t be grateful enough to have met such sincere people in Papua.
 I could tell how happy he was when we all enjoyed the ‘tricky’ trek downhill in his homeland. 🙂 God bless all these people…I can’t remember your name but you are not forgotten neither Papua. 🙂 . . . . . #explorepapua #lovepapua #wonderfulpeople #exploreindonesia #wonderfulindonesia #indonesia #nature #whitesands #travelgram #nature #people #papuan #travelling #travel #blogger